Tuesday, 25 August 2020

 When Prime Minister Menzies made his announcement in late 1939, he stated that there was to be an expeditionary force with 20,000 members created, and it would be formed for overseas service.
 It was to be known as the Second Australian Imperial Force, or the Second AIF.

-Some of Mary Jane's children and her children's spouses became members of the AIF or the Second AIF.
+Some of Mary Jane's children and her children's spouses became serving members of either the RAAF or the Second AIF.

 Cyril James (Jim) Reid